vivid-planet/comet/docs/docs/user-permissions/index.md

 sidebar_position: 6
 ---

-While COMET DXP does not provide authentication it handles authorization by providing a User Permissions system.
+While COMET DXP does not provide authentication, it handles authorization by providing a User Permissions system.

 ## Key concepts